Kunming: High-speed rail

-Road and transit
+Road transit

 Dongfeng Road, one of Kunming's main arteries.

 Yunnan has built a comprehensive highway system with roads reaching almost all the major cities or towns in the region.
 Bus travel across the region is extensive.
 Buses head from Kunming to destinations such as Dali and Lijiang several times a day.
+China National Highways 108, 213 and 320 intersect in Kunming.
+Highways link Kunming to Thailand, Vietnam and Laos, and provide Yunnan province access to seaports of Southeast Asia.